 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 The Village of Milford Center (within shouting distance of this marker); Honor Roll 1918 (within shouting distance of this marker); Union Township Civil War Monument (approx. ¼ mile away); a different marker also named Union Township Civil War Monument (approx. ¼ mile away); Milford Center Veterans Memorial (approx. half a mile away); Bridgeport / Bridgeport Iron Bridge (approx. 2½ miles away); Culbertson Covered Bridge / Reuben L. Partridge (1823- 1900) Bridge Builder (approx. 3 miles away); Mitchell Cemetery Stone #2 (approx. 3.3 miles away).
 Touch for a list and map of all markers in Milford Center.

 Credits.
 This page was last revised on July 10, 2018.
-This page originally submitted on July 9, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 32 times since then.
+It was originally submitted on July 9, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 60 times since then and 8 times this year.
 Photos: 1, 2, 3, 4. submitted on July 9, 2018, by Rev. Ronald Irick of West Liberty, Ohio. • Andrew Ruppenstein was the editor who published this page.